 Chamaileon claims that its email builder feels like Sketch & Google Docs combined.
 Having used both of these tools, to me, that sounds like a great combination of design freedom and ease of use.
 But how does it actually shape up?

-What I liked:
+What I liked about Chamaileon:

 You’ll have access to 100+ email templates – this isn’t as many as Stripo and BEE, but the templates are attractive and modern-looking, and they’re all responsive.

 Though it doesn’t provide you with any stock images, editing your own images is made easy with its built-in editor that allows you to add filters, text, adjust the exposure, and much more.